tidev/ti.admob/ios/documentation/index.md

 ### Interstitials

-To receive an interstitional ad, you need to call `ad.receive()` instead of adding it to the viewe hierarchy.
+To receive an interstitional or reward based ad, you need to call `ad.receive()` instead of adding it to the view hierarchy.
-It fires the `didReceiveAd` event if the  ad was successfully received, the `didFailToReceiveAd` event otherwise.
+For interstitional ads, it fires the `didReceiveAd` event if the  ad was successfully received, the `didFailToReceiveAd` event otherwise.
+For reward based ad, `receiveAd` event is fired on successful retrieval.
 Please check the example for a detailed example of different banner types.

 ### iAd